greggigon/my-personal-kanban/README.md

 If you want to help me with styling or anything else, please do get in touch.

-Any issues, raise it at github.
+Any issues, raise it on github.